IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 In accordance with the definitions in the OAuth 2.1 Authorization Framework [OAuth 2.1], this profile distinguishes confidential clients, credentialed clients and public clients as follows:

-- *confidential client* - a client which stores the client authentication data (e.g., client\_id and client\_secret) in a way, that the user has no access to it (e.g., a server hosted web application).
+- *confidential client* - a client which stores the client authentication data (e.g., client\_id and client\_secret) in a way, that the user has no access to it (e.g., a server hosted web application)

-- *credentialed client* - a client which has credentials, but their identity has been not been confirmed by the Authorization Server.
+- *credentialed client* - a client which has credentials, but their identity has been not been confirmed by the Authorization Server

 - *public client* - a client where the user (in principle) has access to the client code and client data.
-Public clients cannot store client authentication data in a confidential way (e.g., single page web applications, native mobile apps on a device, if no additional features are implemented to make the client authentication data unavailable for the user).
+Public clients cannot store client authentication data in a confidential way (e.g., single page web applications, native mobile apps on a device, if no additional features are implemented to make the client authentication data unavailable for the user)

 *Note:* A public client classification does not automatically mean the client is insecure.
 Public clients typically are under the full control of the user (e.g., a native app on the user's device) and secured against malicious attacks.
 Public clients just cannot hide authentication data from the user, making client authentication useless.